AdobeDocs/commerce-testing/src/pages/functional-testing-framework/backward-incompatible-changes.md

+---
+title: Backward incompatible changes | Commerce Testing
+description: Learn about major chnages to the Functional Testing Framework that may require specific action to ensure third-party tests continue working as expected with Adobe Commerce and Magento Open Source tests.
+---

 # MFTF 3.0.0 backward incompatible changes

 This page highlights backward incompatible changes between releases that have a major impact and require detailed explanation and special instructions to ensure third-party tests continue working with Magento core tests.